MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-12-29-healthy-habits-for-office-workers.html.md

 Walking up stairs is such a great exercise and I do it whenever possible.
 The ThoughtWorks NY office is located on the 15th floor.
 I walked up the stairs frequently enough that the building management put up signs that the stairs should be used only in emergency and I was told not to use them anymore.
 Recently I have been catching a train to downtown.
 The station is 315 steps below the ground.
 I use escalators to go down but walk up the stairs.

 ##Conclusion
 In this post I talked about a few habits I have developed over the years to maintain my health.
-These are the habits that have worked for me and may or may not necessarily work for you.
+These habits have worked for me.
+They may or may not work for you.
 Try to experiment with different things to see what makes you healthier and happier which you can also make a habit of.

 Another thing to note is that these are habits and [habits take time to form](http://www.ucl.ac.uk/news/news-articles/0908/09080401).
 So persevere.